Ruby1993/Eron-Fraud-Detection-master/Project Summary.md

 #### Missing Value Issue

-In general, out of 146 person, most of people has no data in the loan_advances, director_fees, restricted_stock_deferred variables, which we could see below,
+In general, out of 146 person, most of people has no data in the loan_advances, director_fees, restricted_stock_deferred variables, which we could see below based on the percentage,

     poi                          0.000000
     salary                       0.349315
     deferral_payments            0.732877
     total_payments               0.143836